 For this reason, it’s often possible to pursue a wrongful death claim even when the defendant wasn’t punished criminally.
 Some people find that this gives them a sense of justice when a criminal conviction isn’t possible.

-How Can You Get Help From a Wrongful Death Law Firm in Duluth?
+How Can You Get Help From a Duluth Wrongful Death Law Firm?

 If you have questions or concerns about a loved one’s death, please contact the CEO Lawyer Personal Injury Law Firm for a free consultation.
 We’ll review the details, answer your questions, and explain the options for pursuing a claim.